mckees/libvpl/examples/api2x/hello-encode-jpeg/README.md

 # `hello-encode-jpeg` Sample

-This sample shows how to use the Intel® Video Processing Library (Intel® VPL) 2.X common API to perform simple MJPEG video encode.
+This sample shows how to use the IntelÂ® Video Processing Library (IntelÂ® VPL) 2.X common API to perform simple MJPEG video encode.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04/22.04; Windows* 10
-| Hardware         | Compatible with Intel® VPL GPU implementation, which can be found at https://github.com/intel/vpl-gpu-rt
+| Hardware         | Compatible with IntelÂ® VPL GPU implementation, which can be found at https://github.com/intel/vpl-gpu-rt
-|                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
+|                  | and IntelÂ® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
-| What You Will Learn | How to use Intel® VPL to encode a raw video file MJPEG
+| What You Will Learn | How to use IntelÂ® VPL to encode a raw video file MJPEG
 | Time to Complete | 5 minutes

 ## Purpose

 This sample is a command line application that takes a file containing a raw format video elementary stream as an argument.
-Using Intel® VPL, the application encodes and writes the encoded output to `a out.mjpeg` in MJPEG format.
+Using IntelÂ® VPL, the application encodes and writes the encoded output to `a out.mjpeg` in MJPEG format.

 Native raw frame input format: GPU=NV12.